microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

 ## Introduction

 Thank you for participating in the Intro To Azure Red Hat OpenShift What The Hack.
+This session expects you to have a baseline understanding of Kubernetes (nodes, pods, services, etc).
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites